getanehAl/Windows-Penetration-Testing/README.md

    - Windows native commands such as 'qwinsta /server:hostname' and 'net session'
    - Windows Sysinternals command-line tool 'PsLoggedOn' (e.g. psloggedon.exe \\computername username)
 ```
 #### Step 6.
-Privilege escalation to become "Domain Admin"
+Windows domain compromise (privilege escalation to become "Domain Admin")
+<i>The purpose of this phase is to take full control over the target Windows domain.</i>

 ```
+➤ Dumping from a Windows server's memory the clear-text password (or hash) of an acccount member of the group 'Domain Admins' or 'Administrators' of the Domain Controller
 ➤ The same password is used to protect the local administrator account of the Windows servers and the Domain Controllers (i.e. no hardening, no LAPS)
-➤ Dumping from a Windows server's memory the clear-text password (or hash) of a high privileged acccount (e.g. Domain Admins, Administrators of DC, ...)
 ➤ Exploiting AD / Windows domain misconfiguration
    Examples:
    - weak ACL or GPO permissions,
    - LAPS misconfiguration,
-   - password re-use between privileged and standard accounts, ➤ Compromise an account member of the default security group 'DNSAdmins' or 'Account Operators' and then use it to take over the AD (privesc)
+   - password re-use between privileged and standard accounts, ➤ Compromise an account member of the default security groups such as 'DNSAdmins', 'Account Operators', 'Backup Operators', 'Server Operators' that can be used to privesc and take over the AD
 ➤ Find a backup/snapshot of a Windows Domain Controller on a NAS/FTP/Share and extract the password hashes (NTDS.DIT + SYSTEM) of high privileged acccounts (e.g. Domain Admins, Enterprise Admins, krbtgt account)
-➤ Abusing Microsoft Exchange for privilege escalation ('PrivExchange' vulnerability) ➤ Hack the Hypervisor (e.g. vCenter) on which the Domain Controllers are running, then perform a snapshot of the DCs, copy/download their memory dump files (.vmsn & .vmem) and finally extract the password hashes of high privileged acccounts (e.g. Domain Admins, Enterprise Admins, DC BUILTIN\Administrators, krbtgt account)
+➤ Abusing Microsoft Exchange for privilege escalation ('PrivExchange' vulnerability) ➤ Hack the Hypervisor (e.g. vCenter) on which the Domain Controllers are running, then perform a snapshot of the DCs, copy/download their memory dump files (.vmsn & .vmem) and finally extract the password hashes of high privileged acccounts (e.g. Domain Admins, Administrators of DC, krbtgt account)
 ➤ Kerberos Unconstrained Delegation attack (+ Printer Bug) ➤ Kerberos Constrained Delegation attack
 ➤ Kerberos Resource-based Constrained Delegation attack ➤ ...
 ```

 #### Step 7.
-Post-exploitation AD - Persistence and Forest root domain compromise
+Forest root domain compromise
+<i>The purpose of this phase is to take full control over the Forest root domain and all the other domains in the target network.</i>
 ```
+➤ Post-exploitation AD
-➤ Dump, extract and crack the password hashes of all the Windows domain accounts (file 'NTDS.DIT' + SYSTEM registry hive) ➤ Persistence techniques
+  - Dump, extract and crack the password hashes of all the Windows domain accounts (file 'NTDS.DIT' + SYSTEM registry hive) ➤ Persistence techniques
    Examples:
    - Use of the KRBTGT account’s password hash to create of a Kerberos Golden ticket